Splines-Based Feature Importance in Kolmogorov-Arnold Networks: A Framework for Supervised Tabular Data Dimensionality Reduction: Related Work

-Introduced by \citet{chen2016xgboost}, Extreme Gradient Boosting (XGBoost) rapidly became one of the most widely used tree-ensemble methods, valued for its computational efficiency and built-in feature importance metrics.
-Tree-based models like XGBoost naturally perform embedded feature selection by evaluating candidate splits during training, and they produce importance scores (e.g., information gain or split frequency) that can be used to rank and filter features.
-Over the past decade, this capability has been extensively leveraged.
-For instance, \citet{kasongo2020performance} applied XGBoost to a network intrusion dataset, reducing the dimensionality from 42 to 19 features based on importance scores and achieving substantial gains in classification accuracy.
-Building on this, \citet{10.5555/3295222.3295230} introduced SHAP (SHapley Additive exPlanations), a unified and theoretically grounded framework for quantifying each feature’s contribution to a model’s predictions.
-SHAP-based feature selections typically rank variables by the magnitude of their contribution to the prediction, providing greater interpretability than native importance scores.
-These approaches have been adopted in diverse applications for example, in medical settings to identify clinically relevant predictors while also explaining model decisions.
-Empirical comparisons, however, suggest trade-offs: \citet{wang2024feature} found that simple importance-based selection using XGBoost’s native scores often outperformed SHAP-based selection in terms of both AUPRC and efficiency on credit fraud data, given that SHAP computation incurs additional overhead.
+Extreme Gradient Boosting (XGBoost) \citep{chen2016xgboost} is a widely used tree-ensemble method noted for its efficiency and built-in feature importance metrics.
+During training, XGBoost performs embedded feature selection by evaluating candidate splits and produces importance scores (e.g., gain or split counts) that can be used to rank and filter variables; this has been exploited in numerous applications, such as reducing a 42-dimensional intrusion-detection dataset to 19 informative features with improved accuracy \citep{kasongo2020performance}.
+SHAP (SHapley Additive exPlanations) \citep{10.5555/3295222.3295230} extends this idea by providing theoretically grounded, instance-level attributions whose magnitudes can be aggregated for feature ranking, often yielding more interpretable importance profiles and supporting domain-facing explanations (e.g., in medical risk models).
+Empirical studies, however, highlight trade-offs: \citet{wang2024feature} report that simple XGBoost importance-based selection can outperform SHAP-based selection in both AUPRC and computational efficiency on credit fraud data, reflecting the additional overhead of SHAP computation.

 Minimum Union (Min) Method \citep{seijo2019developing} aggregates multiple feature ranking results to improve stability in high-dimensional tabular data.
 The Min method computes each feature’s best (lowest) rank across an ensemble of selectors, yielding a combined ranking that favors features identified as important by any selector \citep{seijo2016using}.
 However, the evaluation of Min has largely been confined to such high-dimensional biological data, and it has not been extensively benchmarked on diverse datasets or against a wide range of modern feature selection methods.
 Thus, while Min can improve selection stability and performance in some scenarios, its general efficacy across other domains and in combination with different learning algorithms remains an open question in the literature.